Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Introduction

 The remainder of this article is organized as follows.
-In \cref{sect:rough_overview} we introduce the main ideas of the ADANN methodology in an abstract setting.
-In \cref{sect:semilinear_heat} we describe the ADANN methodology in detail in the case of semilinear heat PDEs.
-In \cref{sect:simul} we present three numerical simulations comparing the ADANN methodology to existing methods in the literature.
+In \cref{sect:rough_overview} we introduce the main ideas of the \ADANN\ methodology in an abstract setting.
+In \cref{sect:semilinear_heat} we describe in detail a specific base model design in the case of semilinear heat \PDEs.
+Finally, in \cref{sect:simul} we present four numerical simulations comparing the \ADANN\ methodology to classical methods and operator learning methods from the literature.